Top 29 Data Engineer Interview Questions And Answers

 Q #1) Why did you study data engineering?

 Answer: This question aims to learn about your education, work experience, and background.
 It might have been a natural choice in the continuation of your Information Systems or Computer Science degree.
-Or, maybe you have worked in a similar field, or you might be transitioning from an entirely different work area.
+Or, maybe you have worked in a similar field, or you might transition from an entirely different work area.

 Whatever your story may be, don’t hold back or shy away.
 And while you are sharing, keep highlighting the skills that you have learned along the way and the excellent work you have done.

-Q #2) What is the toughest thing about being a data engineer according to you?
+Q #2) What is the toughest thing about being a data engineer, according to you?

-But it has offered me a valuable insight into the workings of the departments and the role they play in the overall company’s structure.”
-And this is just one example.
-You can and should put your point of view.
+But it has offered me a valuable insight into the workings of the departments and the role they play in the overall company’s structure”.

-Here is a sample answer: “In my previous franchise company, I and my team were supposed to collect data from various locations and systems.
-But one of the franchises changed their system without giving us any prior notice.
+Here is a sample answer: In my previous franchise company, my team and I were supposed to collect data from various locations and systems.
+But one franchise changed its system without giving us any prior notice.
 This resulted in a handful of issues for data collection and processing.

-To resolve that, we had to come up with a quick short-term solution first for getting the essential data into the company’s system.
-And after that, we have developed a long-term solution to prevent such issues from happening again.”
+To resolve that, we had to come up with a quick, short-term solution first for getting the essential data into the company’s system.
+And after that, we have developed a long-term solution to prevent such issues from happening again.

 Q #4) How is the job of a data engineer different from that of a data architect?

-You can say that “according to my experience, the difference between the roles of a data engineer and a data architect varies from company to company.
+According to my experience, the difference between the roles of a data engineer and a data architect varies from company to company.
 Although they work very closely together, there are differences in their general responsibilities.

 Technical Interview Questions